mapeditor/tiled/docs/manual/export-tscn.rst

 * bool ``exportAlternates`` (default: false)

-The ``exportAlternates`` property is necessary when using flipped or rotated tiles.
+**Deprecated:** The ``exportAlternates`` property is necessary when using flipped or rotated tiles in Godot 4.0 and 4.1.
 This will create 7 alternate tiles for each tile, allowing all flipped and rotation combinations.
+This has been deprecated in Tiled 1.10.3 in favour of Godot 4.2's native rotation and flipping support.

 Tile Properties
 ~~~~~~~~~~~~~~~